 This post may contain affiliate links.
 Please read our disclosure policy.

-Growing up in the ’80s & early ’90s meant you played outside… all the time!
+Growing up in the ’80s & early ’90s meant you played outside all the time!
 Last week, Mickey and I were talking about how we used to play games after school with all of our neighborhood friends.
-We were always outside, unless it rained, which meant we played board games instead.
+We were always outside unless it rained (on those days, we played board games instead.

-Every day, we would meet outside to play Four-Square, Red Rover, and JailBreak, to name a few, but I don’t think that our kids have any idea what those games are or how you play.
-So… we taught them! 🙂
+Every day, we would meet outside to play games like Four-Square, Red Rover, and Jailbreak, to name a few, but when our kids didn’t know what those games were or how to play them — we knew we had to teach them the games we used to play as kids!

 10 Games We Used To Play As Kids

-Kids aren’t spending nearly enough time outside… an hour a day just isn’t enough to burn energy or get all of the benefits that being outdoors offers.
+The study that proves the average child isn’t spending nearly enough time outside — an hour a day is just not enough to burn energy or reap all the benefits that being outdoors offers.
 That’s just not enough for anyone, let alone kids.

-This is a great time to get outdoors, so I want to encourage you to get outside with your kids and play.
+This is a great time to get outdoors, so I encourage you to spend time outside with your kids and play.
+These games are some of our favorites from OUR childhood!

 10 Games We Played As Kids: